Ryan Howard (The Office): Season 4

-Novak, who also writes for the show, commenting on the fourth season, said, "We wanted him to dress as obnoxious as possible.
+Novak, who also wrote for the show, commenting on the fourth season, said, "We wanted him to dress as obnoxious as possible.
 As much black as possible."
 This season also includes episodes that exhibit Ryan's social life outside the workplace, such as showing his studio apartment in Manhattan.
-Over the season, he also becomes increasingly arrogant, condescending and ambitious, speaking almost exclusively in business buzzwords.
-In "Dunder Mifflin Infinity", Ryan presents his concept of Dunder Mifflin Infinity, a new website, to the Scranton branch, and gives a BlackBerry to all of the main employees.
-He is eager to show off his newfound wealth.
+Over the season, he becomes increasingly arrogant, condescending, and ambitious, speaking almost exclusively in business buzzwords.
+In "Dunder Mifflin Infinity," Ryan presents his concept of a trendy new sales website to the Scranton branch, and gives a BlackBerry to all of the main employees.
+He is eager to show off his new wealth.
 His occasional brushes with Kelly remain tense.
-In "Money", Darryl for the first time expresses his romantic desire for Kelly as he claims to "get excited every time I see that little dude (Ryan) walk through the door".
-It is also apparent that his new corporate peers also do not care for him; one employee yells at Ryan to get out of his office, and another tells Michael and Dwight, "it was funny to see Ryan all embarrassed".
+In "Money," Darryl expresses his romantic desire for Kelly as he claims to "get excited every time I see that little dude (Ryan) walk through the door."
+It is also apparent that his new corporate peers also do not care for his attitude; one employee yells at Ryan to get out of his office, and another tells Michael and Dwight, "It was funny to see Ryan all embarrassed."

 Later in the season, Ryan's new website is plagued by problems, including child predators and slow sales.
 The salesmen resist the new site as well.
-The later episodes show him becoming more agitated and on edge.
-Feeling threatened by Jim Halpert's good relationship with David Wallace, Ryan conspires against Jim and sets out to get him fired.
-Ryan also begins dressing in an increasingly unkempt fashion.
+The later episodes show him becoming more agitated, defensive, and vindictive.
+Feeling threatened by Jim Halpert's good relationship with David Wallace, Ryan sets out to get Jim fired.
+Ryan's grooming also begins to decline, and he starts to look scruffy.

-In "Goodbye, Toby" Ryan is – now typically – curt with Jim.
+In "Goodbye, Toby", Ryan continues to be curt with Jim.
 However, it is discovered that Ryan has been misleading the company's shareholders.
 In a YouTube video entitled "Whoaa!
-Check it out!", Ryan is seen being arrested and escorted out of Dunder Mifflin's New York City office by police, much to Michael's dismay and Jim and Kelly's pleasure.
+Check it out!"
+Ryan is seen being arrested and escorted out of Dunder Mifflin's New York City office by police, much to Michael's dismay and Jim and Kelly's pleasure.